Background

 The pattern he observed repeatedly was an information asymmetry problem.
 Hedge funds and asset managers pay $20,000–$50,000 per terminal for the same fundamental data that individual investors piece together from free, ad-supported screeners with stale numbers and hidden methodologies.
 The gap is not in data availability — SEC filings are public — but in how that data is structured, normalized across 30 years of history, and turned into actionable valuation models.
 That gap is what ValueMarkers exists to close.

 He founded ValueMarkers with a specific thesis: individual investors do not need more opinions.
 They need better infrastructure.
 The platform combines 30 years of financial data, 120 quantitative indicators across profitability, solvency, growth, and valuation, and AI-powered analysis into a single research environment.
 Every DCF model exposes its inputs.
 Every composite score documents its weighting.
-The Quality Triple Check cross-references three independent scoring methodologies so users can see exactly where they agree and where they diverge.

 Investing Philosophy

-Javier’s approach is the opposite: glass-box models.
+Glass-box models over black boxes.
 Every indicator on ValueMarkers traces back to a documented formula and a verifiable data source.
-The composite scores — Value Score, Quality Score, Growth Score — publish their component weights.
-The DCF calculator shows every input: revenue growth assumptions, operating margins, WACC components, terminal growth rate.
-Users can override any assumption and see the fair-value estimate update in real time.
+The composite scores publish their component weights.
+The DCF calculator shows every input - revenue growth, operating margins, WACC, terminal growth - and lets users override any assumption.
+Transparency compounds: investors who understand why a stock screens well today make better decisions when market conditions change tomorrow.

 Publications & Writing